anouillz/gridGame_HES/README.md

 - Players take turns placing coins on the board.
 - Chose where you wanna place the coin by indicating its coordinates.
 - The valid coordinates are recognisable by a yellow dot.
-    - A move is valid if it traps a coin of the oposite player
+    - A move is valid if it traps a coin of the oposite player.
 - The game continues until one players wins.

 ## Code Structure